Strategy15 min read

 6. Implement it properly.
 Go through it in a meeting, give examples, update semi-annually.

 A good policy doesn't ban AI.
-It makes it possible to use it safely and legally.
+It makes it possible to use it safely and with better legal control.
 An AI policy is part of a broader AI strategy that helps your business use AI the right way.

 Frequently Asked Questions